noiseprotocol/noise_spec/noise.md

 A kernel object contains the following state variables:

  * **`k`**: A symmetric key for the cipher algorithm specified in the ciphersuite.
-This value also accumulates the results of all DH operations.
+This value also mixes together the results of all DH operations.

  * **`n`**: A 64-bit unsigned integer nonce.